srajma/drafts/Articles/features/foreign/axial.md

 Knowledge of rains being formed from evaporated ocean water:

-ud īrayathā marutaḥ samudrato yūyaṃ vṛṣṭiṃ varṣayathā purīṣiṇaḥ |
+ud īrayathā marutaḥ samudrato yūyaṃ vr̥ṣṭiṃ varṣayathā purīṣiṇaḥ |

-na vo dasrā upa dasyanti dhenavaḥ śubhaṃ yātām anu rathā avṛtsata
+na vo dasrā upa dasyanti dhenavaḥ śubhaṃ yātām anu rathā avr̥tsata

 You send (the rain), Maruts, from the firmament; charged with the waters you shower down the rain; destroyers of foes, your kine are never dry; may the cars of the quick-moving (Maruts) arrive for our good